nol13/fuzzball.js/README.md

            {id: 347, model: "456abdzx"}];

 options = {
-        scorer: fuzz.partial_ratio, // any function that takes two values and returns a score, default: ratio
+        scorer: fuzz.partial_ratio, // Any function that takes two values and returns a score, default: ratio
-        processor: choice => choice.model,  //takes choice object, returns string, default: no processor.
+        processor: choice => choice.model,  // Takes choice object, returns string, default: no processor.
 Must supply if choices are not already strings.
-        limit: 2, // max number of top results to return, default: no limit / 0.
+        limit: 2, // Max number of top results to return, default: no limit / 0.
-        cutoff: 50, // lowest score to return, default: 0
+        cutoff: 50, // Lowest score to return, default: 0
-        unsorted: false // results won't be sorted if true, default: false.
+        unsorted: false // Results won't be sorted if true, default: false.
 If true limit will be ignored.
 };

 results = fuzz.extract(query, choices, options);